 We are advising the Hertfordshire LEP on future planning and transport issues together with the planning consultancy CIVIX.
 We are liaising with all ten districts within Hertfordshire as well as Hertfordshire County Council to advise on future infrastructure requirements in the county and how these may be affected by residential and employment growth.
 The commission, which is for a two-year period, will require us to consider both highway and rail proposals.

-We are working to deliver a truly exemplar housing development in Guildford on behalf of the Borough Council.
-The 1,500 homes, community facilities, and expansion of Moorfield Road Industrial Estate will transform the existing brownfield site into a modern sustainable development along the river front.
+Weyside is an exemplar housing development in Guildford.
+The 1,500 homes, community facilities, and expansion of Moorfield Road Industrial Estate will transform this brownfield site into a modern sustainable development.

-We are providing masterplan advice to inform the internal street network, micro-simulation (VISSIM) modelling, and junction design of the local highway network.
+We are providing masterplan advice to the Council for the internal street network, micro-simulation (VISSIM) modelling, and junction design of the local highway network.
 We are advising on a sustainability transport strategy, encouraging active travel, and realising the councils sustainable bus strategy.

 As part of the £480m airport development works, we have been appointed to assist the City Airport on various projects to improve the operation and attractiveness of the airport.